robertklep/ToggleProxy/README.md

 Toggle the on/off state by clicking the icon, quit the application by `Ctrl`-clicking the icon.

+*NB*: this is not a proxy manager, you have to configure proxies from Mac OS X Network preferences first before this app makes any sense.

 ## Prerequisites

 * PyObjC: this should be already installed on your Mac, possible after